Investing in assets like stocks, bonds, real estate, can be a worthwhile strategy to earn passive income, allowing your money to work for you!

 But they come at a cost: Your time and energy.
 Not only do you actually have to create the product, but you also have to make sure that the product will sell.

 That’s why we’ve devoted IWT to helping entrepreneurs create, grow, and scale their businesses.
-Check out the site today for more information on how you can get started with information products too.
+Check out our featured courses to choose the right program to start today!

 How do beginners start buying assets?